How do we know the GOP wants to rig elections? Because they lie

 And they smear.

-That brings me to Richard Blumenthal.
+Which brings me to Richard Blumenthal.

-In the run up to Election Day that year, the Times ran a story documenting a few times when Blumenthal seemed to suggest he served “in” Vietnam.
+In the run up to Election Day that year, the Times ran a story documenting a few times when Blumenthal seemed to suggest that he served “in” Vietnam.
 He didn’t.
 He served stateside for six years in the US Marine Corps Reserve during the Vietnam War.
-But most Nutmeggers, as we sometimes call ourselves, were already familiar with his biography.
+But most Nutmeggers, as we sometimes call ourselves, were already familiar with his story.
 It was widely understood what Dick Blumenthal meant to say.
 The allegations of “stolen valor” fell flat and he won.

-That’s the only true thing Donald Trump said.
+"He was never there" is the only true thing Donald Trump said.

 Liars expect us to defend the truth.

-They don’t expect us to attack them for lying.
+They don’t expect us to attack them.